 Bake for 15-20 minutes or until golden brown.

-Let cool for 5 minutes before garnishing with fresh time and a drizzle of hot honey.
+Let cool for 5 minutes before garnishing with fresh thyme and a drizzle of hot honey.